This guide is part of our complete Sun Valley, Idaho travel guide — everything you need to plan your trip, from locals who live here.

 What We’d Skip

-Enoteca can look appealing on paper, but in practice it often falls short — particularly when it comes to service consistency.
-For the price point, the overall experience doesn’t always match expectations.
+Enoteca can look appealing on paper, but in practice it often falls short — particularly on service consistency.
+For the price point, the overall experience doesn’t reliably match expectations, and there are stronger options in the valley where quality and hospitality feel properly aligned.
+Not a place we’d put at the top of your list.

 Why reconsider: service quality relative to price